ysun98/Contributions/CONTRIBUTING.md

   build service we provide is meant only for individuals submitting _Bioconductor_ packages.

-## How it Works
+## Starting the Submission Process

-To contribute a _Bioconductor_ package
+To submit a package to _Bioconductor_:

 1. Create your own [GitHub repository][2], containing source code structured as an _R_ package.

 2. [Open a new issue][5].
 Complete the issue by adding the link to your repository, and confirming that you understand the review process, package guidelines, and maintainer responsibilities.
+Provide the name of your package as the 'Title' of the issue.

 3. [Add a webhook][3] to your repository.
 The webhook means that any commit to the default (typically 'master') branch automatically triggers a new package build.

-Here's what will happen:
+## What to Expect

 * A _Bioconductor_ team member will take a very brief look at your package, to ensure that it is intended for _Bioconductor_.

 * The package will be submitted to the _Bioconductor_ build system.
-The system will build and check your package, using the 'devel' version of _Bioconductor_, on three platforms (Linux, Mac OS X, and Windows).
 The system will check out your package from GitHub.
 It will then run `R CMD build` to create a 'tarball' of your source code, vignettes, and man pages.
 It will run `R CMD check` on the tarball, to ensure that the package conforms to standard _R_ programming best practices.
 Finally, the build system will run `R CMD BiocCheck` to ensure that the package conforms to _Bioconductor_ [BiocCheck][4] standards.
+The system will perform these steps using the 'devel' version of _Bioconductor_, on three platforms (Linux, Mac OS X, and Windows).
 After these steps are complete, a link to a build report will be appended to the new package issue.
 Avoid surprises by running these checks on your package, under the 'devel' version of _Bioconductor_, before submitting your package.

 * If the build report indicates problems, modify your package and commit changes to the default branch of your GitHub